 - If you have any other medical conditions.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking stavudine.
+Do not breastfeed if you have HIV or are taking stavudine.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Especially tell your doctor if you take any of the following medicines: zidovudine (brand name: Trizivir), didanosine (brand name: Videx), doxorubicin, ribavirin, , or hydroxyurea.
 Stavudine may affect the way other medicines or products work, and other medicines or products may affect how stavudine works.
-Taking stavudine together with certain medicines or products may cause serious and/or life-threatening side effects.
+Taking stavudine together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take stavudine?

-Stavudine comes in the following forms and strengths:
+Stavudine (brand name: Zerit) comes in capsule form in the following strengths:

 Take stavudine according to your health care provider’s instructions.

-Always take stavudine in combination with other anti-HIV medicines.
+Always take stavudine in combination with other HIV medicines.

-If you take too much stavudine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much stavudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take stavudine, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)